carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 > Following the same process described,
 > insert a parenthetical citation to the publication “Welcome to the tidyverse”
 > ([https://doi.org/10.21105/joss.01686](https://doi.org/10.21105/joss.01686))
 > where there is a mention to this package in the data paper.
-Look for: `insert citation here`
+Look for: `add citation here`
 >
 > > ## Solution
 > > ```
 > > [@wickham2019]
+> > render the document and voiala!
 > > (Wickham et al., 2019)
 > > ```
 > > {: .output}